 I used to have acne.
-Not the ever-present one or two zits kind of acne.
-The tried every cream, set, antibiotic, birth control, and soap kind of acne.
+Not the ever-present-one-or-two-zits kind of acne.
+The tried-every-cream-set-antibiotic-birth-control-and soap kind of acne.
 Acne on my chest, acne on my back, and acne on my face.

 Using highlighter runs the risk of aggravating acne, highlighting the bumps, clumping up on dry patches, and making skin look more oily in the worst of areas.

-- I recommend investing in an oil absorbing powder and exclusively dusting your t-line prior to highlighter application.
+- I recommend investing in an oil-absorbing powder and exclusively dusting your t-line prior to highlighter application.

-- Another technique is using a mattifying primer on your t-zone, and and leaving drier areas of your skin bare before applying your foundation.
+- Another technique is using a mattifying primer on your t-zone and leaving drier areas of your skin bare before applying your foundation.
 I suggest the Makeup Forever Mattifying Primer.
 Remember that you can always ask shops like Sephora for samples of products like foundation and primer.
 These products don’t come cheap so it’s best to test several options before splurging.

 Choose a Highlighter

-Use a light, fine, powder.
+Use a light, fine powder.
 Liquid or gel highlighters can clump up on imperfections.

-The nice thing about using something with such a light smooth texture, is that it helps diffuse light and makes skin appear smoother.
+The nice thing about using something with such a light texture is that it helps diffuse light and makes skin appear smoother.
 My second recommendation is the Hourglass Ambient Lighting Pallet.
 The pallet is pricey, but you can also buy singles!
 Every time I’ve worn this, I get compliments on how radiant my skin looks.